AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 \paragraph{Layers}

-In general, we may mix any layer in $\{x, \vA ,z\}$ in a given iteration.
-We ablate the effect of allowing only a particular subset of layers.
-In general, $z \in \real^{512}$ is a vector.
-Here, we also consider the case where $z$ is a $128 \times 2 \times 2$ tensor, denoted as $\vZ$ and obtained from $\vA$ by a convolutional layer of kernel size $2 \times 2$ and stride $2$.
-In AlignMix/AE architecture, among different choices of unaligned layer sets, mixing from $\{x, z\}$ results in the highest classification accuracy.
-Furthermore, AlignMix/AE outperforms Baseline and the best performing competitor CutMix for all choices of layer sets, even when features are unaligned.
+We study the choice of layers to mix, regardless of feature alignment.
+According to~\eq{mix-in}, we may mix at any of two layers, represented by $\{x, \vA\}$.
+To investigate more diverse cases, we introduce an additional layer $f$ to the encoder of AlignMixup and mix its output, which acts as the latent space of AlignMixup/AE. $f$ could be a FC layer, which outputs a vector $e \in \real^{512}$, or a convolutional layer of kernel size $2 \times 2$ and stride $2$, producing a $128 \times 2 \times 2$ tensor $\vE$.
+In both cases, mixup is also represented by~\eq{mix-in}, where now $f_1 \defn f \circ F$ and $f_2 \defn \id$.
+Mixing is now chosen from $\{x, \vA, e\}$ or $\{x, \vA, \vE\}$.
+In AlignMixup (no decoder), among different choices of unaligned layer sets, mixing $\{x, e\}$ results in the highest classification accuracy.
+Furthermore, AlignMixup/AE outperforms baseline and the best performing competitor StyleCutMix for all choices of layers, even when features are unaligned, showing a motivation to use the decoder.

 \paragraph{Tensor alignment}